sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 ## Magic bytes
 The string `WEASCHEM` is always present at the beginning of a WorldEditAdditions schematic file, followed a a single space ` ` U+20, then an integer version number.

+If the string `WEASCHEM` is *not* present at the very beginning of a file, then it MUST be considered invalid and a clear error message returned.

 This specification, as noted above, described WorldEditAdditions schematic files version `1`.
 It is RECOMMENDED that implementers reject schematic files with a version number that they do not support parsing with a useful error message.